 If your dog is getting along in years, they'll be considered a senior soon if they aren't already.
 And with older age comes a few health and behavioral changes.
 While not every dog has the same experience as they age, there are a few things that most older dogs can expect.
-Urinary incontinence is one of them.
+Urinary and bladder control issues is one of them.

 Urinary incontinence is the inability to control the bladder, resulting in involuntary urine leakage.
 This can be frustrating (and a little heartbreaking) for you as a dog owner, since your precious pet was most likely house-trained before.

-Some people will use the term "incontinence" to refer to both involuntary urination and bowel movements.
-Technically, the term encompasses both of these problems.
-But "incontinence" on its own tends to refer to urinary incontinence specifically.
-Veterinary professionals typically refer to involuntary bowel movements as "bowel incontinence" or "fecal incontinence."
-For the purposes of this article, incontinence refers to urinary incontinence only.
+Some people will use the term "incontinence" to refer to both involuntary urination and bowel movements but for the purposes of this article, incontinence refers to urinary only.

-It's crucial to understand what old dog incontinence is, what causes it, and how you can manage the condition as your dog ages.
-That way, you and your beloved canine companion can live in harmony as time goes on, even with something like incontinence making things a little more complicated.
+It's crucial to understand what an old dog bladder control issue is, what causes it, and how you can manage it as your dog ages.
+That way, you and your beloved canine companion can live in harmony as time goes on, even with something like bladder and UT issues making things a little more complicated.

 Incontinence is the involuntary leaking of urine from your dog's bladder.
-"Involuntary" is the key word here — urinary incontinence is uncontrollable, meaning that your dog isn't likely aware of their own urination or urine leakage.
+"Involuntary" is the key word here — loss of urinary control is….uncontrollable, meaning that your dog isn't likely aware of their own urination or urine leakage.
 That's why you'll often find urine in a place where your dog typically rests, like their bed.

-Other common scenarios for old dog incontinence include urination while sleeping, dribbling urine while walking or standing, and finding urine spots on areas of rest, like a piece of furniture.
+Other common scenarios for old dog bladder control issues include urination while sleeping, dribbling urine while walking or standing, and finding urine spots on areas of rest, like a piece of furniture.
 You'll probably be able to see or smell urine on your dog's body, most likely on their underside.
 It’s also worth noting that dogs with incontinence tend to lick the vulva or penis area frequently.

 Causes of Urinary Incontinence

-There are various health issues that can lead to old dog incontinence.
-Below are some common causes, but be aware that many medical issues can cause incontinence.
+There are various health issues that can lead to old dog’s losing control over their bladder.
+Below are some common causes, but be aware that many medical issues can cause this.
 As such, it's essential to speak with your veterinarian as soon as you suspect your dog is urinating in a way that isn't normal.

 Weak Urethral Sphincter